 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

 Going solar can be a great way to save money on electricity costs and help the environment by reducing your carbon footprint using renewable energy.
-Here are some key factors to consider when deciding if a solar installer is reliable.
+Here are some crucial factors to consider when determining whether a solar installer is trustworthy.

 Call three to five solar companies for free, itemized quotes.
 These quotes should explain all costs and specify the solar equipment included.
 Reviewing multiple quotes helps identify the most cost-effective option for your budget.

 Quality solar installations should come with comprehensive workmanship and performance warranties.
 The workmanship warranty covers any installation issues such as poor alignment, cracks in the panels, or poor wiring.
-The performance warranty ensures a specific energy output level.
+The performance warranty promises a specific energy output level.
 Strong warranties indicate that a solar installer has faith in its installations.

 Incentive Amount: